TimWhiting/WGAN/README.md

 # WGAN
+Authors: Tim Whiting & Evan Peterson

-An implementation of a WGAN in Julia for Advanced Machine Learning class.
+An implementation of a Wasserstein Generative Adversarial Network (WGAN) in Julia for Advanced Machine Learning class.

 ## Dependencies